fada-catec/detection-for-safe-rpas-operation/README.md

-# Iberian Robotics
+# Fifth Iberian Robotics Conference (ROBOT 2022)

-This repo showcasing the main results of the research paper Benchmark on real-time long-range aircraft detection for safe RPAS operations, plus some additional resources.
+This repo showcasing the main results of the research paper 'Benchmark on real-time long-range aircraft detection for safe RPAS operations', plus some additional resources.

 ## Benchmarking results